Holiday Gift Guide

 Marcus Aurelius Antoninus (A.D.
 121 – 180) was Roman Emperor and wrote his Meditations during his campaigns against the barbarians.

 Plato, with Socrates and Aristotle, is the founder of the Western intellectual tradition.
-Like his mentor Socrates, he was essentially a practical philosopher who found the abstract theory and visionary schemes of many contemporary thinkers misguided and sterile.
-He was… More about Plato
+Like his mentor Socrates, he was essentially… More about Plato

-Aristotle was born at Stageira, in the dominion of the kings of Macedonia, in 384 BC.
-For twenty years he studied at Athens in the Academy of Plato, on whose death in 347 he left, and, some time later, became… More about Aristotle
+Aristotle was born at Stageira, in the dominion of the kings of Macedonia, in 384 BCE.
+For 20 years he studied… More about Aristotle

 Visit other sites in the Penguin Random House Network